What is Buta Kimchi Itame?

 Add oyster sauce and kimchi to the wok (make sure to add all the juices from the kimchi too!).

-Add the sugar and tsuyu sauce, and mix well.
+Add the sugar, soy sauce and a pinch of dashi granules and mix well.
 Continue to stir-fry until the kimchi is warmed through.

 Add the garlic chives and stir-fry for one more minute before taking the wok off the heat.

-Transfer to a serving plate and top with toasted sesame seeds and finely chopped green onion.
+Transfer to a serving plate and top with toasted sesame seeds, a drizzle of sesame oil and finely chopped green onion.

 Enjoy!

-Storing buta kimchi itame can be effectively accomplished through two primary methods: refrigeration and freezing.
+Buta Kimchi Itame can be stored in two ways: refrigeration and freezing.
 Refrigerating the dish offers a short-term solution, retaining its optimum flavors for approximately 2 to 3 days.

 Storage summary